 San Diego Special Education Attorney

-My law office focuses exclusively on helping parents successfully navigate the special education system in the counties of San Diego, Riverside, Imperial, Orange, San Bernardino, Los Angeles, Ventura, Santa Barbara, San Luis Obispo, and Kern.
+The Law Office of Paul A. Hefley, Jr. focuses exclusively on helping parents successfully navigate the special education system in the counties of San Diego, Riverside, Imperial, Orange, San Bernardino, Los Angeles, Ventura, Santa Barbara, San Luis Obispo, and Kern.

 I have helped countless families obtain additional supports, services, and placements for their children.
 I would be honored to have the privilege to help you and your family as well.